keli214/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/feature-addition-request.md

 ---
-name: Feature Addition Request
+name: Issue Report
-about: Suggest a feature that could be added or improved
+about: Report a issue or suggest a feature that could be added
 title: "[Feature]"
 labels: CSS
 assignees: keli214